-A short survey of the bearing on all this of what were called "Mineral Rights" will enable us to pass on to a consideration of why once-Great Britain is unique in its taxation, the objective of it, and who benefits.
-That will clear the ground for the possibilities of a reasonably sane system.
+A short survey of the bearing on all this of what were called 'Mineral Rights' will enable us to pass on to a consideration of why once-Great Britain is unique in its taxation, the objective of it and who benefits.
+That will clear the ground for the possibility of a reasonably sane system.

-When the land-"owner" has paid say 25 per cent.
-Estate Duty, which at twenty years tenure represents (if paid at once without interest) the capitalised value of about half the income for the whole of the period of tenure, Schedule A Income Tax which represents the other half, Schedule B which probably represents about three times the genuine profits which can be made by working, as distinct from speculating in, the land, he can consider where to get the "Tithe" somewhat facetiously paid to Queen Anne's Bounty.
+When the land 'owner' has paid say 25 percent Estate Duty, which at twenty years tenure represents (if paid at once without interest) the capitalised value of about half the income for the whole of the period of tenure, Schedule A income tax which represents the other half, Schedule B which probably represents about three times the genuine profits which can be made by working, as distinct from speculating in, the land, he can consider where to get the 'Tithe' somewhat facetiously paid to Queen Anne's Bounty.
 Tithe is of course simply a Financier's tax, with only the most tenuous connection with the Church.
-Instead of being a tenth of the produce it is more generally about a quarter of the assessment, whether there are any earnings or no. And there is Land Tax, the incidence of which is so erratic that no one could, or is intended to, understand it.
-We have thus brought our "owner" to the point where he is paying about thirty shillings a year nationalised rent on property worth £1, doing his own repairs, paying his own insurance, and having no recourse to a landlord, as his own tenants have to him.
-That is to say, the "owner" renders service to the State, gets no return, and pays for it.
-We can come to his "mineral rights" which have now been acquired by the "State" at about one third of their estimated value.
+Instead of being a tenth of the produce it is more generally about a quarter of the assessment, whether there are any earnings or not.
+And there is Land Tax, the incidence of which is so erratic that no one could, or is intended to, understand it.
+We have thus brought our 'owner' to the point where he is paying about thirty shillings a year nationalised rent on property worth £1, doing his own repairs, paying his own insurance and having no recourse to a landlord, as his own tenants have to him. say, the 'owner' renders service to the State, gets no return, and pays for it.
+We can come to his 'mineral rights' which have now been acquired by the 'State' at about one third of their estimated value.

 Valuable minerals are not widespread, even in these islands which were unusually rich in them until we gave most of them away.
-The consequences of this were two fold; mineral owners were few in number, and so politically weak; and the largest of them was the Ecclesiastical Commissioners who paid no Estate Duties; and owing to the immense quantity of mineral obtainable from a small area, individual owners gave the illusion of being "rich," more especially as most of them were abysmally ignorant of the idea that they were living on capital in the most literal and wasteful way it is possible to conceive.
-Now, it is of course possible to reduce any discussion about the rules, conventions, and practices either of society, business, or even a game, to a mere brawl, by introducing the word "ought."
-While I am not able to see, myself, just exactly what "the People" and more particularly the Chosen People, did to produce the coal deposits under these islands, these comments have nothing whatever to do with the word "ought."
-It is not merely possible, it is easy, to raise the standard of living of the legitimate population of these islands to a point considerably exceeding that of any Socialist State; but that has nothing to do with "the minerals ought to belong to the Nation," or the results of the expropriation of mineral owners, which, to make the matter clear at once, have been to mortgage them to the international Jew, via the various forms of Debt.
+The consequences of this were twofold; mineral owners were few in number, and so politically weak; and the largest of them was the Ecclesiastical Commissioners who paid no Estate Duties; and owing to the immense quantity of mineral obtainable from a small area, individual owners gave the illusion of being 'rich', more especially as most of them were abysmally ignorant of the idea that they were living on capital in the most literal and wasteful way it was possible to conceive.

+Now, it is of course possible to reduce any discussion about the rules, conventions, and practices either of society, business or even a game, to a mere brawl, by introducing the word 'ought'.
+While I am not able to see, myself, just exactly what 'the people', and more particularly the Chosen People, did to produce the coal deposits under these islands, these comments have nothing whatever to do with the word 'ought'.
+It is not merely possible, it is easy, to raise the standard of living of the legitimate population of these islands to a point considerably exceeding that of any Socialist State; but that has nothing to do with 'the minerals ought to belong to the Nation', or the results of expropriation of mineral owners, which, to make the matter clear at once, have been to mortgage them to the international Jew, via the various forms of Debt.